mikolmogorov/Ragout/docs/INSTALL.md

 Troubleshooting
 ---------------

-Q: Tons of errors during compilation, possibly with "unrecognized command line option '-std=c++0x'" message:
+Q: Different errors during compilation, possibly with "unrecognized command line option '-std=c++0x'" message:

 A: Probably your compiler is too old and does not support C++0x.
 Minimum versions of GCC and Clang are mentioned at the beginnig of this documtent.

-Q: "libstdc++.so.6: version `CXXABI_1.3.5' not found" when running or something similar
+Q: "libstdc++.so.6: version `CXXABI_1.3.5' not found" or similar error when running

 A: Ensure, that version of libc++ which was used to compile Ragout is similar to one which is used to run it.
 You can specify an extra search path